CRMPickers logoCRMPickers

 Why not compare only on per-seat price?

 Price alone misses the operating-model difference. monday CRM can be worth the workspace overhead if multiple teams use the same boards, while Pipedrive can be the better economic choice when only sales needs the CRM and the rollout should stay narrow.
+The current dataset also has normalized monday CRM prices but blank normalized Pipedrive prices, so unsupported price claims should be avoided.

 Decision rule